Simple proof of confidentiality for private quantum channels in noisy environments: Rate of convergence of noiseless bipartite hashing for i.i.d. initial states

-Furthermore, the right-hand side of (\ref{eq:iid:finite}) approaches exponentially fast zero. \end{theo} \begin{proof} Because the ideal and the real map are identical in the aborting branch, we find for the initial states $\rho^{\otimes n + kn}$ that
+Furthermore, the right-hand side of Eq. (\ref{eq:iid:finite}) of the main text approaches exponentially fast zero. \end{theo} \begin{proof} Because the ideal and the real map are identical in the aborting branch, we find for the initial states $\rho^{\otimes n + kn}$ that

 where $\sigma_{AB}$ denotes the state of the hashing protocol after $n-m$ rounds and $p_{\rho}$ the success probability for initial state $\rho$.
 Thus we need to estimate $\varepsilon_{\text{H}}$.
 Because we twirl the initial states towards Werner form we assume from now on that they are of Werner form.
 The hashing protocol can fail due to two reasons, see \cite{Be96}: the string corresponding to the initial states falls outside the likely subspace or, after $n-m$ rounds two or even more configurations are compatible with the total parity information, i.e. they can not be distinguished from each other.
 By denoting this failure probabilities by $p'_1$ and $p'_2$ and the corresponding states after the protocol by $\sigma_1$ and $\sigma_2$ respectively, we find that the total failure probability $p'_f$ of the hashing protocol satisfies $p'_f = p'_1 + p'_2$.
 We also observe that if the parameter estimation was accurate the state after the protocol completes, i.e. $\sigma_{AB}$ of (\ref{eq:conf:local}), is given by